 The Delta Center for a Thriving Safety Net (Delta Center) recently announced three additional years of support from the Robert Wood Johnson Foundation to continue the initiative.
 The Delta Center employs a novel approach to advancing policy and practice change by focusing on state and national associations representing thousands of safety-net providers across the nation.
-Led by JSI Research & Training Institute, Inc. (JSI) with the National Association of Community Health Centers (NACHC) and the National Council for Behavioral Health as strategic partners, the project brings together state primary care associations (PCAs) and behavioral health state associations (BHSAs) to build relationships and take collective action to advance policy, payment, and practice changes that will benefit millions of people served by health centers and community behavioral health organizations.
+Led by JSI Research & Training Institute, Inc. (JSI) with the National Association of Community Health Centers (NACHC) and the National Council for Mental Wellbeing as strategic partners, the project brings together state primary care associations (PCAs) and behavioral health state associations (BHSAs) to build relationships and take collective action to advance policy, payment, and practice changes that will benefit millions of people served by health centers and community behavioral health organizations.

 The ultimate goal of this work is to cultivate health policy and a care system that is more equitable and better meets the needs of individuals and families.
 In the first three years of the project, the Delta Center awarded grants to 12 state teams to advance policy and care change in their states.
 Teams participated in six convenings, virtual learning opportunities, and a site visit as well as receiving monthly coaching.